These 4 Behaviors Make It Clear A Man Doesn’t Actually Want You, According To Research

 Too much talk early in dating about the future — “We have to do this together; we have to do that” — isn’t healthy because you shouldn’t force a relationship, but some future talk is natural.
 In the first few weeks of dating, it’s perfectly normal to suggest one or two things you would like to do together in the future.

 But if you suggest something and they look nervous or hesitate, it’s a sign that this person feels anxious about the idea of you expecting things from them.
-Be careful, because these men and women often feel nervous and conflicted about settling down, and they often have a dysfunctional default pattern where they feel trapped easily.
+Be careful, because these men often feel nervous and conflicted about settling down, and they often have a dysfunctional default pattern where they feel trapped easily.

 Advertisement